 1.1.6.
 Depository Participant (DP)

-Simply, a Depository Participant is an agent of the concerned depository.
+A Depository Participant is an agent of the concerned depository.
 Investors and Depositories do not have direct contact.
-There are Depository Participants, who act as an intermediary.
+There are Depository Participants who act as an intermediary.

-The relationship between Depository Participants and Depositories is governed by the Depositories Act.
+The Depositories Act governs the relationship between Depository Participants and Depositories.
 A DP can offer related services only after the securities regulatory body’s permission.

 Following are the generally practiced steps to start trading.
 While going through each step, you will get detailed knowledge about it.

-The first and most important step is to select a broker.
+The first and most crucial step is to select a broker.
 A broker is an agent and financial professional.
 It acts as an intermediary between the market and the client.

 The buying and selling process is done with the help of a stockbroker.
 Moreover, it is not just limited to an intermediary.
 A stockbroker can be an individual, a group of individuals, and a company.

 They are given a commission for dealing with various clients.
-Also, they are involved in giving investment advice.
+Also, they are involved in providing investment advice.
 The exchange process requires access to any stock exchange.

-For trading, you must be a member or belong to a member firm.
+You must be a member or belong to a member firm for trading.
 The registered bodies are licensed as share dealers or brokers.
 A broker is aware of the financial laws and related regulations.

 However, they need to be kept updated with financial information.
 Mainly, brokers are classified into two categories.
 Firstly, full-time brokers.
 Secondly, discount brokers.